Al-Quds College

 Al-Quds College in Jordan was established in 1983 and is part of Luminus Education Group.
 Al Quds College is a private community college offering vocational two year diploma programs in six areas.

+History

+Al-Quds College in Jordan was established in 1983 and is part of Luminus Education Group.
+It is a private community college.
+To date, over 25,000 students have graduated from Al Quds College.

+Academics

+Al Quds College offers vocational two year diploma programs in six areas.
 All of its programs are accredited by the Ministry of Higher Education and Scientific Research through Al Balqa University.
-To date, over 25,000 students have graduated from Al Quds College.

-The current student population of the college is approximately 2,500 students.
 Luminus Education is in talks with global education partners to strengthen Al Quds College's programs and provide faculty and certification programs that are developed in cooperation with the industry in Jordan, raising the level of training to Best International Standards.

 Al Quds also provides locally accredited career development programs (4–9 months) to individuals who have not graduated from high school or who are looking for a career change.
 All of its trainers/facilitators come from the industry and offer both theoretical and practical expertise.
 After course completion trainees have the option to sit for international examinations at the Pro-metric Testing Center to receive their passing certificates.